PeterJBurke/CreateSITLenv/README.md

 ## Creating a Dedicated User Account

-To run the SITL/MAVProxy service securely, it's recommended to use a dedicated non-root user (e.g., `dronepilot`).
+To run the SITL/MAVProxy service, you must use a dedicated non-root user (e.g., `dronepilot`) that is a member of the `sudo` group.

 **To create a new user from the root account or with sudo:**